MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.CloudCommunications/New-MgCommunicationOnlineMeetingAttendanceReportAttendanceRecord.md

 ```

 ### -EmailAddress
-Email address of the user associated with this atttendance record.
+Email address of the user associated with this attendance record.

 ```yaml
 Type: String